Case Study: How To Classify And Assess Stocks Before Purchasing - The Gloss Magazine

 Case Study: How To Classify And Assess Stocks Before Purchasing

-Isabella* was in her early thirties and had built up an emergency pot and a good amount in savings.
-With her excess cash she wanted to learn about stocks, how they work and how she might be able to make her capital work harder.
-She set aside an amount that she could afford to lose without compromising any future plans or her lifestyle and began to educate herself on stocks.
+Isabella* is in her early thirties.
+She has built an emergency pot and a good amount in savings.
+With her excess cash, she wants to learn about stocks, how they work and how she can make her capital work harder.
+She set aside an amount that she could afford to lose, without compromising any future plans or her lifestyle, and began to educate herself on stocks.

-To access more information about each of the stocks she used Yahoo Finance.
-On Yahoo Finance she looked up the:
+To access more information about each of the stocks, she used Yahoo Finance to research:

 Historical price performance of the stock to work out if the company performs well during a recession and when might be best to execute the trade.

-The Price-to-Earnings (PE) ratio which is calculated by dividing the current price per share by the earnings per share for the past 12 months.
-This metric is the amount that investors are paying for a dollar of a company’s earnings.
+Price-to-Earnings (PE) ratio which is calculated by dividing the current price per share by the earnings per share for the past 12 months.

 Dividend yield which indicates how much income investors can collect from holding a share.

-In this case, the stock was performing better than the wider market and it looked like a good investment, Isabella was careful to also look at when the stock was not performing well and found out what the factors involved were.
-She also looked at when the company’s stock had experienced volatility and how fast they recovered but kept in mind that past performance isn’t necessarily indicative of future performance.
+In this case, the stock was performing better than the wider market and it looked like a good investment, but Isabella was also careful to look at when the stock was not performing well and found out the factors involved.
+She also looked at when the company’s stock had experienced volatility and how fast they recovered, but kept in mind that past performance isn’t necessarily indicative of future performance.

-Isabella then looked at dividend yield on the stock, this is the income that investors are receiving from the stock on a quarterly basis and varies by sector.
-Companies in an early growth phrase may opt to re-invest capital back into a business and have a low dividend yield.
-A yield above 3 or 4% is high and could be an indication of not having a solid growth strategy or no commitment towards putting capital into research and development.
+Isabella then looked at dividend yield on the stock, or the income that investors receive from the stock on a quarterly basis, which varies by sector.
+Companies in an early growth phase may opt to re-invest capital back into a business and have a low dividend yield.
+A yield above 3-4 per cent is high and could be an indication of not having a solid growth strategy, or no commitment towards putting capital into research and development.
 This might raise questions about the source of their future growth and innovation.
-If the dividend yield is cut, the company might be facing a cash flow issue or a drop in sales.
+If the dividend yield is cut, the company might face a cash flow issue or drop in sales.

 *Names have been changed.